YotpoLtd/metorikku/README.md

 #### Run as a library
-*It's also possible to use Metorikku inside your own software* *Metorikku library requires scala 2.11*
+*It's also possible to use Metorikku inside your own software*

-* Add the following dependency to your build.sbt:
+*Metorikku library requires scala 2.11*

-`"com.yotpo" % "metorikku" % "0.0.1"`
+To use it add the following dependency to your build.sbt:
-* Start Metorikku by creating an instance of `com.yotpo.metorikku.config` and run `com.yotpo.metorikku.Metorikku.execute(config)`
+`"com.yotpo" % "metorikku" % "LATEST VERSION"`

-#### Metorikku Tester
+### Metorikku Tester
-In order to test and fully automate the deployment of MQLs (Metorikku query language files) we added a method to run tests against MQLs.
+In order to test and fully automate the deployment of metrics we added a method to run tests against a metric.

-A test is comprised of 2 files:
+A test is comprised of the following:
-##### Test settings
+#### Test settings
 This defines what to test and where to get the mocked data.
 For example, a simple test YAML (JSON is also supported) will be:
 ```yaml